KEY POINTS

 Underlying these challenges are outdated infrastructure, regulatory hurdles, and financial constraints.
 Experts argue for comprehensive reforms, recommending stronger regulatory frameworks, incentives for private investment, and modernized solutions to boost generation and distribution capabilities.

-Transcorp Power urges Government debt settlement, privatization
+Transcorp power urges government debt settlement, privatization

 In Q2 2024, Transcorp Power, a key sector player, urged the federal government to settle an outstanding N1.3 trillion debt owed to power generation companies.
-Transcorp’s Chairman, Tony Elumelu, also advocated for full privatisation, suggesting the government divest its stakes in distribution companies and the Transmission Company of Nigeria (TCN) to attract essential investment.
+Transcorp’s Chairman, Tony Elumelu, also advocated for full privatisation, suggesting the government divest its stakes in the distribution companies and the Transmission Company of Nigeria (TCN) to attract essential investment.

 Likewise, Pacific Holdings Limited faces significant financial delays that hinder its ability to invest in infrastructure and expand capacity.
-Despite these setbacks, progress is evident; Transcorp recently collaborated with the Rural Electrification Agency to add 150 megawatts to the national grid, aligning with its broader goal of improving energy access and security.
+Despite these setbacks, progress is evident: Transcorp recently collaborated with the Rural Electrification Agency to add 150 megawatts to the national grid, aligning with its broader goal of improving energy access and security.

 Minister: New tariffs target high-use electricity consumers

 Power Minister Adebayo Adelabu stated that prior to the tariff increase, the government was subsidizing nearly 67 percent of electricity production, transmission, and distribution costs.
-He noted that recent tariff adjustments primarily impact the 1.5 million Band A customers, including manufacturers, who receive 20 to 24 hours of electricity daily and now face rates of N209.5 ($0.127) per kilowatt-hour—a sharp rise of over 200 percent from the prior N68.
-This group represents about 15 percent of electricity users but consumes nearly 40 percent of the country’s energy, with the tariff hike aimed at fostering sustainable distribution.
+He noted that the recent tariff adjustments primarily impact the 1.5 million Band A customers, including manufacturers, who receive 20 to 24 hours of electricity daily and now face rates of N209.5 ($0.127) per kilowatt-hour—a sharp rise of over 200 percent from the prior N68.
+The group represents about 15 percent of electricity users but consumes nearly 40 percent of the country’s energy, with the tariff hike aimed at fostering sustainable distribution.

 However, fuel shortages continue to impede sector performance.
 Transcorp’s Afam power plant, for instance, is operating below capacity due to gas supply constraints.
 Nigerians, meanwhile, are vocal about their frustrations, particularly around three main issues: